-The Golden Rule is to never handle plants by their stems, which bruise easily, but by their seed leaves.
+The Golden Rule is to never handle plants by their stems, which bruise easily, but by their first seed leaves.
 Take care not to damage the delicate roots.
 To transplant, just ease the seedling out of the soil with a sharpened pencil.
 Use the pencil to make a hole, and then neatly place the roots in the hole.
-Gently firm the soil into contact with the seedling while still holding the leaves.
-Start feeding with a diluted all purpose fertilizer (20-20-20) a couple of weeks after transplanting.
+Gently press the soil into contact with the seedling while still holding the leaves.
+Start feeding with a diluted (half strength) all purpose fertilizer (20-20-20) a couple of weeks after transplanting.
 You can also use a “starter” solution when transplanting.

 The final step before planting outside is to harden off young plants.
 The idea is to gradually get the seedlings accustomed to the harsher conditions outside.
 Allow approximately 10 days to do this.
 The coldest temperature most plants can handle is 50° F.